Virtual Trackballs: An Interactive Taxonomy

 Each of these seven virtual trackballs has different behavior for controlling the pitch / yaw, and roll viewing angles, and each has different combinations of the five properties we identified: unboundedness, adjustable speed, position independence, path independence, and smoothness.

 I find some of these much easier to use than others, and have graded them on their subjective usability.
 For cases where roll control is not desired, simple azimuth / elevation control does great.
 When you do want to control roll, I find the new rounded arcball method the all-around best (and strictly superior to Bell’s trackball and Shoemake’s arcball).
-The sphere and trackball methods (with trackball classic being strictly worse than no precession) offer different tradeoffs which may be appropriate for some situations, but I’m not a fan.
+The sphere and trackball methods (with trackball classic being strictly worse than no precession) offer different tradeoffs which may be appropriate for some situations.
 Which do you prefer?
 I’m genuinely interested in the comments here.

 Source and Implementation Details